Miss Perú 1953

 The first participation of Peru in Miss Universe pageant created great expectations for the following year among the Peruvians, the newspaper La Crónica takes the rights over the MU franchise and the private clubs and associations from different districts, cities and regions of Peru start to choose candidates for Miss Peru Pageant 1953.

-After casting in many different Peruvian cities the 37 ladies started to compete, 15 survived the first cut and past to the semi-finals.
-Following that they were narrowed down to six finalist, the runners-up and winner were called from this group, then proceeded to crowning and award show.
+After casting in many different Peruvian cities, the 37 ladies started to compete and 15 survived the first cut and moved to the semi-finals.
+Following that they were narrowed down to six finalists.
+The runners-up and winner were called from this group, who proceeded to the crowning and award show.

 The Miss Perú 1953 pageant was held on June 26, 1953.
 The chosen winner represented Peru at the Miss Universe 1953.